dl7oap/gp2icom/README.md

 2. start gpredict with a duplex trx on port 4532 and MAIN/SUB tracking a satellite
 3. optional: editing the satellites.txt with your needs

+# Hints

+Update rate in gpredict:
+- For SIMPLEX and FM satellites i use an update rate of 10 seconds in gpredict.
+This is more then enough for FM.
+- For SSB/CW i use an update rate between 250ms and 800ms.
+So cw signals will be ok with 500ms.
+When you using the main dail knob to change the frequency 2000ms feels a little bit long.
+Because you have to wait until gpredict have catch the new downlink frequency and the new matching update frequency is send to ic9700.
+You have to play around with this :)
+But a update rate of ~30ms in gpredict will work for SSB/CW, too, with this script.

+The pythonscript will only send necessary updates, to calm down the display and reduce load on the CAT interface.
+Only frequency shift greater then a defined Hz will be send to the transceiver.
+Search in the file gp2ic9700.py for <code>FREQUENCY_OFFSET_UPLINK = </code> or <code>FREQUENCY_OFFSET_DOWNLINK =</code>
+when you want to change the offset.

+At start the script always set:
+* with SSB the uplink in LSB and the downlink in USB.
+Most common satellites should work with this
+* with FM subtone 67 Hz will be activated on uplink
+* using CW the uplink is mode CW and the downlink will be USB
+* the script try to turn of repeater shifts (DUP+, DUP-)